Lungs are balloon like structures in the body whose purpose is gas exchange.

 The larger airways divide into even smaller airways similar to the branching of the roots of a tree.
 Collectively, the trachea and branching airways are commonly referred to as the tracheobronchial tree.

 Each division or generation of airways continues dividing in the lungs.
 From the trachea to the alveoli the airways divides into approximately 23 generations or groups of branching airways in the adult.

 Smooth muscle is located in the airways walls throughout most of the tracheobronchial tree although it varies in its location with the size of the airways.
 In the trachea and large bronchi, a band of muscle connects the opening of U-shaped cartilages that support the airways.
-As the airways size decreases, the smooth muscles becomes progressively more prominent with muscle fibers spiraling in both directions crisscrossing in the walls.
+As the airways size decreases, the smooth muscles become progressively more prominent with muscle fibers spiraling in both directions crisscrossing in the walls.
 Therefore, the effect of smooth muscle contraction is more significant distal to the trachea and large bronchi and will decrease airways diameter and length in these more peripheral airways.
-Smooth muscle are present to the level of the respiratory bronchioles.
+Smooth muscle is present to the level of the respiratory bronchioles.

 Ciliated columnar epithelial cells line nearly all of the respiratory tract below the larynx to the level of the respiratory bronchioles.
 The cilia that border the columnar epithelium constantly undulate in a rhythmic pattern similar to what is seen as the wind blows over a wheat field.
 This process removes most of the particles and debris that enter the airways.
 The escalator-like action of these cells does an effective job of keeping the airways clean.